Ask Slashdot: What Would Happen If All Software Ran On All Platforms?

 The problem with something like this always comes down to the fact that applications have to be coded to the lowest-common denominator of functionality of all platforms.
 That's the situation both Java and Web apps tend to find themselves in.

 Does your OS have some cool notifications subsystem that other platforms don't have?
 The universal app can't use it (or if it does only for those platforms that support it, it's hardly running identically on every platform anymore).
-Or how about if your hardware has s
+Or how about if your hardware has something fancy like Apple's new Touch Bar?
+Can't use that either.

+This is the problem we always see with desktop Java applications.
+They can typically do well with the basics, but if you want to tie-in to some stand-out feature that isn't available on every platform, you're generally SOL (unless you want to rely on JNI, and perhaps filling in missing functionality on other platforms with custom native libraries I suppose -- but again, that's not exactly cross-platform code, and requires a ton more work.).
+With web apps we see a similar issue; you're constrained by what the various standards allow, and can only escape that with plug-ins.

+We also see this in the video game console world.
+Sony did some really cool things with the PlayStation 4, like adding the touchpad to the controller, the programmable-colour LED array on the back of each controller, and the second screen functionality that allows you to use a tablet or phone as a wireless secondary information display.
+Unfortunately, most cross-platform games tend to ignore these features (to varying degrees), as they're simply not available on the PC or Xbox One.

 Re: (Score:2)

+You probably know the legend of the Pea Sea [umd.edu].
+I realized that it's been longer since the end of that story than the duration of the story itself...

 One word: universally available content.
-(Score:2)
+(Score:3)

 Ok, that was the words.
 What it would mean to have the exact same software in all platforms is that someone could build a truly universal syncronizing platform.

 This means that you could seamlessly move not just your files, but also the running sessions of your applications using a single protocol, instead of depending on individual per-app hacks or remote terminals.
 You could copy the content to your device, edit it with local apps and return it to the server.
-Just like git version control, but for all kind
+Just like git version control, but for all kind of content and work sessions, not just code.

 This would be a near-godlike power.
 (Score:2)